-Due to a significant dependence on grants and the use of ERW's reserves, timely receipt of funding is a key cash flow issue.
-This issue has largely been resolved through a quarterly payment profile of the RCSIG.
-WG have also moved to a quarterly payment profile of the PDG.
+Due to a significant dependence on grants and the use of ERW's reserves, timely receipt of WG funding is a key cash flow issue.
+In previous years, this issue was largely resolved through a WG quarterly payment profile of the RCSIG and PDG.
+For the current financial year, funding has gone direct to Local Authorities, with an element paid to ERW by the Local Authorities.

 The key issue for ERW regarding this risk, is the need to receive indicative grant funding before the beginning of the financial year, so that Business Planning can take funding streams into account at the beginning of the process.
-Conversation around the future footprint of ERW, or any replacement, will mean it is unlikely that indicative funding will be received prior to the financial year 2021-22.
+Due to ongoing conversations around the future footprint of ERW, or any replacement, meant that funding for the 2021-22 financial year has gone direct to Local Authorities.
+It is unlikely that any indicative funding for future years will be advised until the future of ERW, or any replacement, is resolved and only at that point will we know whether it will be paid direct to ERW.

-In-year variation funding from WG does occasionally materialise, sometimes as late as February (as happened in 18-19).
-In 2019-20 a variation letter was received in April resulting in ERW not being able to utilise this funding.
+In-year variation funding from WG does occasionally materialise.
 This late arrival of funding is a contributing factor to this risk.

-- A quarterly payment profile has been established with Welsh Government - Financial forward planning with contingency arrangements so that essential implementation is not hindered. - Constant communication with WG to improve expectation, and to improve timeliness of inyear funding.
+- A quarterly payment profile was established with Welsh Government in previous years. - Financial forward planning with contingency arrangements so that essential implementation is not hindered. - Constant communication with WG to improve expectation, and to improve timeliness of inyear funding.

 Risk Stage Probability Impact Risk Score Movement

 (a) (b) (a) X (b) 仓争⇔

-Inherent 3 3 9 ⇔
+Inherent 3 3 9 \$

-Residual 3 3 9 ⇔
+Residual 3 3 9 \$

 Tolerance 6